CloudsDocker/misc/English.md

 - At the most basic level, xxx
 - Server consolidation through virtualization lets you **get more out of** your existing servers.
 - organizations with **a global reach or business** that provide services xxx
+- The software architecutre and systems of a company are akin to a cardiovascular system in your average mamal.
+- You must **put the customer front and center **as you embark on iterations and new projects; **their experience will decide your success**.
+- As technology innovation hastens and spreads to enterprises beyond the traditional tech industries, developers must take an active role in championing these drivers for success.

 # Synonyms
+- **herald**: signal,indicate,announce, acclaim.
+The speech heralded a change in policy.This tech is a signal heralding a new generation of xx
+- **hasten**: hurry, move quickly.
+- **espionage**: spying. e.g. cyber espionage
+- **covert**: secret,furtive. covert operations. covert surveillance
+- **epicenter**: center, the central  point of something, typically a difficult or unpleasant situation.
+You and your team are at the epicenter of this transformation.
+- **intuit**: find out, discover, be aware, understand or work out by instinct.
+As you might intuit,xxx (as you can imagine)
+- **ramification**: consequence, result, effect.
+A complex or unwelcome consequence of an action or event. e.g. the real ramification of the issue.
+This has a couple of important ramifications.
 - **headway**: movement,increment.
 I've made some more headway with this design
 - **hinder**:  slow, impede,ZuAi.
 I won't hinder you, I'll go out.
 Those extra jobs will hinder the performance of the applicaitn.
 - **heterogeneous**: diverse in character or content.
 Working seamlessly with a heterogenous mixture of SLBs, including Cisco and third-party devices.